-The sensor is used as a barometric pressure sensor informing the PCM of pressure conditions at key on.
-This signals the PCM of air pressure by altitude/humidity.
+The sensor is used as a barometric pressure sensor, informing the PCM of pressure conditions at key ON.
+It tells the PCM of air pressure by altitude/humidity.
 Air has less pressure and is thinner on a mountain than on a beach.

 Testing these sensors is best done with a scan tool.
 Manufacturer's provide resistance and voltage testing information for this sensor.
 Check with these specifications before proceeding.
 A special testing device may be required with some models.